 Trends on the Demand Side of the M&E

 The demand side are the users, you and us, who create the demand for a product.
 While postulating upcoming industrial changes it’s better to draw the line between trends that are being forced onto M&E studios by the consumer, and vice versa.
-In this section, we’ll mention the most palpable consumer-end i.e. the demand-side trends fruiting in the M&E industry.
+In this section, we’ll mention the most palpable consumer-end i.e. the demand-side media and entertainment industry trends.

 These trends are attributable to the audience side of the picture as without their behavioural patterns, whether online or offline, we may not have had much development in this direction.
-The latter sections will touch base with the role of technology in the entertainment and media industries.
+The latter sections will touch base with the role of technology trends in media and entertainment industries.